mmerah/code-team-framework/src/code_team/templates/PLANNER_INSTRUCTIONS.md

 ## Interaction Protocol
 - You will engage in a conversation with the user.
 - Ask questions one at a time to avoid overwhelming the user.
-- When you believe you have enough information, inform the user that you are ready to generate the plan.
+- When you believe you have enough information, generate the plan output files directly.
-- The user will give a final confirmation command, `/save_plan`, at which point you will generate the final output files.

 ## Output Specification
-When the user confirms, you MUST return the contents of two files as a string.
+When you have enough information, you MUST return the contents of two files as a string.
 Your output should contain the file contents separated by the unique delimiter `===FILE_SEPARATOR===`:

 **1. `plan.yml`**
 This file must be a valid YAML and follow this exact structure: